Costa Rica Prices and Cost of Living

 - Water is inexpensive and generally plentiful.
 However, because of the hot and dry climate in the Guanacaste province, it is more expensive there and at times there can be water use restrictions.

-- Our water bill for two people, a 12x25 foot pool and landscaping has ranged between $25-$40 per month.
+- Our water bill for two people, a 12x25 foot pool and water wise landscaping has ranged between $25-$40 per month.

 TV and Internet

 - Internet is going to vary, both in quality and cost, depending on where you live.
 The Playa Flamingo and Brasilito regions have fantastic internet, both in terms of speed and reliability.
 Fiber has just started coming to the area.
-Our monthly cost for internet is about $90 USD ( 15Mbps down and 5Mbps up) and allows us to stream movies and shows without any buffering.
-Once we get fiber (100 Mbps up) this will drop to about $50 USD which also includes a TV package.
-In San Diego, our combined TV and internet cost was $240 per month.
+Our monthly cost for 30 Mb internet with a great TV package, including some US channels, HBO and Cinemax, is about $50 per month.
+In San Diego, our combined TV and internet cost was $240 per month and did not include HBO and Cinemax.

-- A good satellite TV service, such as Sky TV, is about $50 USD per month.
+- A good satellite TV only service, such as Sky TV, is about $50 USD per month.

 - Cell phone plans are incredibly inexpensive with outstanding coverage.
 Kolbi is perhaps the best provider.
 My bill in the US was $80 per month.
 In Costa Rica, using a prepay plan, it has been less than $10 each month.
 You can save even more if you use WhatsApp to send text and make phone calls back to the US over your WiFi and internet.